Search this blog

 Instructions

-• Place the coconut milk, heavy cream, and sugar in a saucepan over medium heat.
-Stir until sugar dissolves.
-Mixture doesn't need to boil
+• Place coconut milk, heavy cream, and sugar in a saucepan over medium heat; stir until sugar dissolves, do not boil

-• Remove coconut milk mix from the heat and add the bloomed gelatin
+• Remove warm mixture from heat and add bloomed gelatin

-• Place mango puree and sugar in a saucepan over medium heat.
-Heat until mixture boils
+• Heat mango puree and sugar in a saucepan until warm (do not boil)

 • Top with coconut flakes